KATO CHAN & KEN CHAN

 |

-Kato Chan & Ken Chan is not a bad game.
-Everything is just
+with personality.
+No, in fact Kato Chan & Ken Chan is just a weird experience

-game if you remove all the funny and wacky moments.
+port as there's not much left there if you remove all the funny and wacky moments

 |